-As soon as all applications have been received, including those submitted online and from outside Bracknell Forest, the LA will consider all applications equally for its maintained schools and apply the admissions arrangements as published.
+As soon as all applications have been received, including those submitted online and from outside Bracknell Forest, the LA will consider all applications equally for its community and voluntary controlled schools and apply the admissions arrangements as published.

 Where demand exists, schools admit up to their admission number and no places are reserved for pupils moving into their designated area.